linkerd/rfc/design/0003-source-metadata.md

-We will use the [Downward API](https://kubernetes.io/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/#the-downward-api) to create and mound a volume in meshed pods which contains a file with the pod owner's resource name and kind.
+We will use the [Downward API](https://kubernetes.io/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/#the-downward-api) to create and mount a volume in meshed pods which contains a file with the pod owner's resource name and kind.
 This is very similar to [the approach used to populate pod labels on span annotations](https://github.com/linkerd/linkerd2/pull/4199).
 These values can